Henry Bolte: Capital punishment controversy

-In 1967, Bolte would not be denied; in 1965, two prisoners, Ronald Ryan and Peter Walker, had escaped from Melbourne's Pentridge Prison, allegedly killing a prison guard in the process.
+In 1965, two prisoners, Ronald Ryan and Peter Walker, had escaped from Melbourne's Pentridge Prison, allegedly killing a prison guard in the process.
 They were recaptured, and Ryan was sentenced to death for murder.

 Bolte had the power to recommend clemency, but declined to exercise it, arguing that the death penalty was a necessary deterrent for crime against government officials and law enforcement officers.

 All calls for clemency, petitions and protests were to no avail.
 Bolte was determined that the law be upheld.
 Ryan was hanged in February 1967.
 Bolte had said "If I thought the law was wrong I would change it".

 A reporter at his daily press conference on the day of the hanging asked what he was doing at the time it took place.
 Bolte, replied: "One of the three Ss, I suppose."
 The reporter asked him what he meant.
 Bolte responded: "A shit, a shave or a shower."
+Peter Blazey later wrote 'For a man practically devoid of political or social idealism, the hanging had proved a way of tightening his control over cabinet, the party and the press.'
+Blazey also adds, however, that the Ryan hanging meant Bolte 'had become brutalized politically, even if he didn't know it...'

 Bolte's insistence on having Ryan hanged earned him the opposition of the Melbourne press, particularly The Age, the churches, the universities and most of the legal profession.
 It also alienated sections of the Liberal Party and some members of his own Cabinet, including his eventual successor, Dick Hamer.
-But Bolte had correctly interpreted the populist appeal of his law-and-order stand, and at the 1967 elections the Liberals gained six seats.
-The Liberals went from 38 of 66 seats in 1964 to 44 of 73 in 1967.
+But Bolte had correctly interpreted the populist appeal of his putative law-and-order stand, and at the 1967 elections the Liberals went from 38 of 66 seats in 1964 to 44 of 73 in 1967.